-- Definition of Middle Atmosphere as the atmosphere above 30 km - Definition of Lower Stratosphere as the layer between the tropopause and 30 km - The tropopause is defined by the (pressure) altitude using the WMO temperature criterium (< 2K/km) or the (pressure) altitude above which the ozone mixing ratio continues to exceed 150 ppbv - A 8% target for daily 6-km resolution nadir-based ozone profile information per 20 km up to the lower stratosphere and an achievable requirement of 16% on a weekly basis - A data unit requirement for ozone observations in volume mixing ratio and optionally also in partial column and/or provided with a co-located temperature profile
+- Definition of Middle Atmosphere as the atmosphere above 30 km. - Definition of Lower Stratosphere as the layer between the tropopause and 30 km. - The tropopause is defined by the (pressure) altitude using the WMO temperature criterium (< 2 K/km) or the (pressure) altitude above which the ozone mixing ratio continues to exceed 150 ppbv. - A 8% target for daily 6 km resolution nadir ozone profile information up to the lower stratosphere and an achievable requirement of 16% on a weekly basis. - A data unit requirement for ozone observations in volume mixing ratio and optionally also in partial column and/or provided with a co-located temperature profile.

 Requirements are given on Level-2 which is the required level for data assimilation applications.
 Aggregated multi-sensor Level-3 products should retain these Level-2 requirements as much as possible.
-At least, Level-3 products should not be homogenized/degraded to the instrument with the lowest accuracy over the targeted time period.

-The required precision is always the same as for the tabulated accuracies under the assumption that the important biases in the products will be fully characterized.
+At least, Level-3 products should not be homogenized/degraded to the instrument with the smallest uncertainty over the targeted time period.
+The required precision is included in the error budget expressed as (total) uncertainty and would be the same as for the tabulated uncertainty under the (unrealistic) assumption that all biases in the products could be fully characterized.